Chotto Matte Manchester

 We jest.
 Chotto Matte is all about the other Manchester, the ruffian-free bit, the new, forward-thinking, skyscraping Manchester.
 Suitably, Chotto Matte is high up in the eaves, giving panoramic views across the city.
 Town Hall’s coming along well.

-It’s over on Jackson’s Row, just off Deansgate, occupying 20,000 square foot of rooftop space at No. 1 St Michael’s development.
-Think of it like a hench 20 Stories or a glowed-up Ivy.
+It’s over on Jackson’s Row, just off Deansgate, occupying 20,000 square feet of rooftop space at No. 1 St Michael’s development.
+Think of it like a hench 20 Stories or a glowed-up Ivy

 On a Saturday afternoon, the place is heaving.
 No seat left empty, everywhere buzzing and bustling.
 If you’re looking for Manchester’s new focal point, this is it, and then some.

 Pleasingly, there’s more to come – staff tell us new terrace bits are set to open soon, with plans afoot to take advantage of the sun and warmth once we get this pesky winter out of the way.
-Although we don’t get a chance to sip cocktails in Claude’s, the in-house bar, this seems set to be a solid fixture of the high-end bar scene, focusing on tequila and mezcal-based cocktails.
+Although we don’t get a chance to sip cocktails in Claude’s, the in-house bar, this looks set to be a solid fixture of the high-end bar scene, with a strong focus on tequila and mezcal-based cocktails.

 It’s a marvellous combination.
 Elegant and graceful, with a powerful zing.
 Plus, there’s nothing else like it in Manchester.
 (We did have the Icarus-like Shoku over in Mediacity, a few years ago, but nothing since.)